Milsk01/UNITEN-Data-Science-Tutorial/readme.md

    ```
    python server.app.py
    ```
-2. Run the client using the following command
+2. Open a new command prompt window and run the client using the following command
    ```
    streamlit run client/home.py
    ```